NSO-developer/nso-gitbook/administration/management/system-management/README.md

 ## Troubleshooting <a href="#ug.sys_mgmt.tshoot" id="ug.sys_mgmt.tshoot"></a>

 New users can face problems when they start to use NSO.
-If you face an issue, reach out to our support team regardless if your problem is listed here or not.&#x20;
+If you face an issue, reach out to our support team regardless if your problem is listed here or not.

 {% hint style="success" %}
 A useful tool in this regard is the `ncs-collect-tech-report` tool, which is the Bash script that comes with the product.
 It collects all log files, CDB backup, and several debug dumps as a TAR file.
 Note that it works only with a System Install.